Help

 When a connection is successfully formed, the app will enter its receiver mode.

-The presence of these items depends on their being supplied by the sending device, and also its reported capabilities.
+The presence of these items depends on their being supplied by the sending device and its reported capabilities.
 This information is also shown in a persistent notification.

 In this case, audio is limited to three minutes, after which noise is overlaid on the audio.
 You can reset the trial timer by disconnecting or restarting the audio.